 What Homologation Do I have?

 Further to the FIA’s 8859-2015 standard, there are higher levels of approval that fall within the ‘Advanced Helmets’ standards – FIA 8860-2018.
 They are the most stringent helmet standards in the world, in terms of impact energy absorption, sharp objects penetration and HANS/FHR testing.
+The new Zamp RZ-88 Helmet is currently the only Zamp Helmet within the range to have this level of FIA approval.

 High level Championships like WRC, Le Mans and Blancpain GT do require the 8860-2010 and 8860-2018 homologations to be used.
-The 8860-2010 will expire at the end of 2028.
-But you can of course wear these helmet standards for any form of competition if your budget allows!
+The 8860-2010 will expire at the end of 2028, but you can of course wear these helmet standards for any form of competition if your budget allows.

 To simplify, below is a list compiled of all the current helmet standards in the market today, along with their validity in International motorsport.